Auxiliary Communications Leader.

 An individual appointed by the ACL to the Management Team as a non-voting member to advise on matters relating to administration and serve as the de facto Parliamentarian.
 This individual may or may not be a licensed radio amateur.
 The individual appointed should have strong office management skills, be computer literate, and have experience in working with government agencies.
 The appointed individual, on approval by the EOD, will be issued a county produced EOC access ID.

 A designated individual acceptable to both Sussex AUXCOMM and Sussex ARES, and as a member of the Management Team to assist in coordination of activities in County Activations, Joint Public Service Events, and Individual Group events.
 All rights and privileges of a Management Team member will be extended to the individual assigned.

 AUXCOMM MANAGEMENT TEAM

-The AUXCOMM Management Team is chaired by the Auxiliary Communication Leader (ACL), and includes all Deputy ACL’s, the Public Information Officer (PIO), all Deputy PIO’s and the Safety Officer (SO).
+The AUXCOMM Management Team is chaired by the Auxiliary Communication Leader (ACL), and includes all Deputy ACL’s, the Public Information Officer (PIO), all Deputy PIO’s, the ARES Liaison Officer, and the Safety Officer (SO).
 The Management Team, as the title implies, is responsible, as a team, for the direction and success of the AUXCOMM program.
 Individual members of the team may have specific responsibilities delegated to them by the ACL.